 FHIR solutions are built from a set of modular components called "Resources".
-These resources can easily be assembled into working systems that solve real-world clinical and administrative problems at a fraction of the price of existing alternatives.
-FHIR is suitable for use in a wide variety of contexts – mobile phone apps, cloud communications, EHR-based data sharing, server communication in large institutional healthcare providers, and much more.
+These resources can easily be assembled into working systems that solve real-world clinical and administrative problems at a fraction of the price of the existing available alternatives.
+These FHIR Resources often have references to other resources enabling the implementation of the custom scenarios.

-⟶ Aligns CMS eCQM reporting with industry clinical data exchange framework, reducing implementation burden.
+- Aligns CMS eCQM reporting with industry clinical data exchange framework, reducing implementation burden.

 - Promotes Interoperability.